How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 In addition, the occurrence of acne is catalyzed by stress and nervous disorders.

-• familiarization with the predisposition to allergic reactions;
+• familiarization with predisposition to allergic reactions;

 Diseases